Marcia Haydée: Awards

 In 1989, Haydée was awarded the Deutscher Tanzpreis, in 2003 the Nijinsky Award.
-She received the Orden al Mérito Cultural of Brazil in 2004.
+She received the Order of Cultural Merit of Brazil in 2004.
 The State of Baden-Württemberg honoured her with the Staufer Medal in 2007.
 Stuttgart made her an honorary citizen, she is an honorary professor of the University of Stuttgart and the University of Mannheim.
 She was awarded Germany's Order of Merit (Großes Verdienstkreuz mit Stern) in March 2009.
 In 2019, she received the Life Time Achievement Award from the Prix de Lausanne.